AdrienChampion/induction_for_dummies/src/strength/readme.md

 > Mikino reports that Z3 produced unexpected values.
 This is not relevant for our discussion, but
 > these *functions* are part of the model.
 Z3 is letting us know how it decided to handle division
 > (modulo) by `0`.
-We do not go into deeper details here for space constraints, but this is a
+I won't go into deeper details here for space constraints, but this is a
 > consequence of the fact that our system uses *non-linear arithmetic*, and non-linear division in
 > particular.
 A (system made of) formula(s) *uses non-linear arithmetic* if it uses
 > multiplication/division involving more than one variable (`x * y`, `x / y`).
 As opposed to